alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods or drinks.

 Outside the EU, check with authority responsible for food in country you're exporting to.
-They'll tell you if you need a 'certificate of free sale', which types and how many they require, including:
+They'll tell you if you need 'certificates of free sale' and which type or types they require, including:

 * human consumption - alcohol only
 * free sale alcohol